 30. Visit the Cable Car Museum

-Located at the top and near the Botanic Gardens
+Located at the top of the cable car and near the Botanic Gardens.

 31. Go into the wild in Otari – Wiltons bush native botanic garden